-The timely, orderly preparation and completion of this report is made possible by the hard work and dedication of the staff in the Finance Department.
-We appreciate the time and talent of everyone who contributed to this document.
-The people who live or work in, or receive services from the City of St. Johns should also appreciate the behind-the-scenes work and responsibility that has gone into this description of the City's stewardship of the resources entrusted to it.
+The timely, orderly preparation and completion of this report is made possible by the hard work and dedication of the staff in the City of St. Johns Finance Department.
+We appreciate the time and talent of everyone who contributed to this important document.
+The people who live, work in, or receive services from the City should also appreciate the behind-the-scenes work and responsibility that has gone into this description of the City's stewardship of the resources entrusted to it.

-We would also like to thank the members of the City Commission for their interest and efforts in planning and conducting the financial operations of the City in a responsible and balanced manner.
+We would also like to thank the members of the City Commission and the City's Finance Advisory Board for their interest and efforts in planning and conducting the financial operations of the City in a responsible and balanced manner.